Mega mapping failure troubleshooting guide

 Feedback handling expectations

-Technicians will review the mapping report, check logs and raw data, and analyze possible causes:
+Technical staff will review logs and raw data based on the mapping report to analyze possible causes:

-- Severe collection violations (e.g., severe shaking, completely dark): requires re-collection according to specifications
+- Severe collection violations (e.g., severe shaking, complete darkness): need to recollect according to specifications.

-If conventional parameter adjustments are ineffective, the R&D team will intervene to analyze whether the data falls into a specific scenario's algorithmic blind spot (e.g., extreme weak texture) and assess whether it can be fixed through algorithm iteration.
+If conventional parameter adjustments are ineffective, the R&D team will intervene to analyze whether the data belongs to an algorithmic blind spot in specific scenarios (e.g., extreme weak texture) and assess whether it can be fixed through algorithm iteration.